 Overview

-The normal distribution is the standard probability distribution known as the Guassian, or the bell curve.
+The normal distribution is the standard probability distribution known as the Gaussian, or the bell curve.
 It is one or the most common distributions used in statistical modeling, usually because of its use in the central limit theorem.
+The normal distribution exhibits a characteristic bell shape.

 copy